 Great Start offers a 4% down payment and closing cost assistance on FHA and VA loans to qualified buyers.
+The interest rate for this program, as of March 30, 2007 is 6.4%.
 To help the new home buyer avoid delinquent payments or foreclosure, homebuyer education or counseling is required.
 The income and acquisition cost limits of the Great Rate program apply to Great Start program also.

 The New Start 0% Mortgage Loan Program, designed to promote the construction of new homes for very low-income Tennesseans, is delivered through non-profit organizations with established programs for the construction of single family housing for low and very low income households.
 The non-profit is responsible for selecting the homebuyer, determining eligibility, constructing the home, providing homebuyer education, and originating and servicing the New Start Loan.
+THDA currently works with approximately 36 non-profit partners.
 Effective in January 2006, the New Start Program is delivered in two tiers:

-Tier I- The maximum household income limit is \$30,200 which is 60% of the statewide median income.
+Tier I- The maximum household income limit is \$30,720 which is 60% of the statewide median income.
 The interest rate for the Tier 1 Program is 0%.
 The maximum loan amount cannot exceed 75% of the appraised value.

-Tier II - The maximum household income limit for the Tier II program cannot exceed \$35,200 which is 70% of the statewide median income.
+Tier II - The maximum household income limit for the Tier II program cannot exceed \$35,840 which is 70% of the statewide median income.
 The interest rate for the Tier II program is one half (1/2) of the current interest rate for the THDA Great Rate Program.
-Currently the interest rate on our Great Rate Program is 5.3%, therefore, the interest rate on the Tier II program would be 2.65%.
+Currently the interest rate on our Great Rate Program is 5.4%, therefore, the interest rate on the Tier II program would be 2.7%.
 The Tier II interest rate will fluctuate with changes in the interest rate for THDA's Great Rate Program.
 The maximum loan amount cannot exceed 75% of the appraised value.